quercia-dev/birdclef2025/README.md

 The final classification task involves identifying bird species present within a one-minute audio recording.
 To achieve this, we divide the recording into smaller segments and classify the species detected in each segment.
 We chose to split the audio into 5-second chunks.
 This means that our model will be trained on 5 second samples of the labelled data.
 Before training, all the labelled data was split into 5 second chunks.
 For recordings shorter than 5 seconds, we apply zero-padding.
 If there is a leftover segment of at least 2.5 seconds (e.g., an 8-second recording), we include both the first and last 5-second segments, aligning the remaining audio to the end.

-When training the early models, we noticed that computing the mel spectrograms of each recording was a major bottleneck: a cpu-intensive task that impeded training.
+When training the early models, we noticed that computing the mel spectrograms of each recording was a major bottleneck: a CPU-intensive task that impeded training.
 As a natural result, we opted to save the mel transforms to file, caching only the transformed clips.

 Since our first experiment of clustering the data to segment audio proved to be unsuccessful, we tried different methods of filtering the data.